eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 - $H_1$: The part came from line 1
 - $H_2$: The part came from line 2

 For accounting purposes take the odds as $H_1:H_2$ or $\mbox{line}_1 : \mbox{line}_2$.
-The prior is obtained from the problem statement based on the number of defective parts produced by each line.
-Let the prior be 100:150 or 10:15.
+The prior is obtained from the problem statement based on the number of parts produced by each line.
+Let the prior be 1000:2000 or 1:2.
 The lines have different historical occurrences of defective parts.
 If a part came from line 1, its probability of being defective is 100/1000 = 0.1.
 If a part came off line 2, then its probability of being defective is 150/2000 = 0.075.
 Line 2 produces defective parts at a lower rate than line 1, but contributes twice as many parts in a week to the total inventory.
 Take the relative likelihood of a line producing a defective part as 0.1:0.075, or 100:75 = 4:3. {numref}`line1-line2` summarizes the information provided in the problem statement and shows the application of Bayes theorem.

 :::{list-table} Bayes theorem applied to the two production line problem
 :header-rows: 1